Boiler efficiency

 The various energy efficiency opportunities in boiler system can be related to combustion, heat transfer, avoidable losses, high auxiliary power consumption, water quality and blowdown.
-Examining the following factors can indicate if a boiler is being run to maximize its efficiency:
+Examining the following factors can indicate if a boiler is being run to maximize boiler efficiency

 1.stack temperature